2023 Most Popular Online Instructional Media Design Schools in Indiana

 Check out the online instructional media programs at these schools if you want to attend one of the most popular in Indiana.

-Our 2023 rankings named Purdue University Global the most popular online school in Indiana for instructional media design students.
+Our analysis found Purdue University Global to be the most popular school for instructional media design students who want to pursue an online degree in Indiana.
 Located in the small city of Indianapolis, Purdue University Global is a public college with a very large student population.

 Full Instructional Media Design at Indiana University - Bloomington Report